 There are 8 speakers in each debate, divided between the proposition (ie the government) and the opposition, often referred to as 'prop' and 'opp'.
-Simply put, the government proposes a motion and the opposition opposes it (see more on individual speakers' roles below).
+The government proposes a motion and the opposition opposes it.

 Motions frequently propose a change in policy, but sometimes are a general statement of support.
 They usually start with either 'This House Would' (THW), 'This House Believes That' (THBT), or occasionally 'This House Regrets' (THR).
 By way of example, we have previously run: